 So, how do you thrive in a rapidly changing workplace?

-The key to success in the future workplace will be adaptability.
+The key to success in work in the fourth industrial revolution will be adaptability.
 A broad range of skills that can be applied across industries and across careers will be important, as will lifelong learning to stay ahead of the curve.
 Creativity, empathy, entrepreneurship – machines can’t perform these things… but you can.

 Communication skills are also important, as Dr Ragusa points out.